microsoft/msticnb/docs/source/creatingnotebooklets.rst

 You should normally create notebooklets in their own folder (although you can have several uniquely named notebooklet modules in the same folder).

-.. note:: This method is primary for creating standalone custom notebooklet
+.. note:: This method is primarily for creating standalone custom notebooklet
     that are intended to be imported into the msticnb package at runtime.
     If you are creating a notebooklet to check in to the msticnb project use the :py:class:`msticnb.nb.template.nbtemplate`` class as a starting point